fabsberry/HouLEAP-Py3/README.md

 # HouLEAP

+> :warning: This fork uses the Leap Motion SDK for python 3.
+Only tested with **Houdini 19.5**

 Easy Leap Motion integration for Houdini

 No listening server nor panel needed, only a simple set of nodes to handle all your Leap Motion needs.